IntellectualSites/documentation/plotsquared/installation/updating-from-1.12-to-1.13.md

 ### Schematics

 PlotSquared will not update your schematics, so you might have to do that manually.
-The new version of PlotSquared introduced a format for configuring blocks for the different plot components.
-You can read more about that [here](../block-bucket.md).
+The new version of PlotSquared introduced a format for configuring blocks for the different plot components: the [block buckets](../block-bucket.md).
 This change allows you to use multiple block types in every plot component.

 ### Dependencies